 - Consider adding alternative traffic types.
 When you promote VPN or Utility offers, add non-mainstream traffic that allows for showing explicit content.
 This audience uses VPN solutions pretty often.

 - Communication with your manager should be your No1 priority.
 You will be surprised how many insights they can serve: average bids, pre-landers examples, tips on creatives, trends within each specific GEO.

 BONUS: GEOs where VPN is popular or restricted

 Regarding VPN usage rates, there are world locations and regions where it is demanded more than elsewhere and vice versa.
 Use these locations to your advantage, diversifying your TA demographics at the same time.
-Let’s glance at some numbers provided by Comparitech in 2021.
+Let’s glance at some numbers provided by Comparitech.

 - The Middle East and Africa.
 Middle Eastern and African countries tend to demonstrate the highest VPN use rates among all other world locations — a full 61% of surveyed PC and smartphone users in Indonesia employ VPN, with 45% for India and 42% for the United Arab Emirates.

 - AR, BR, CO, and other Latin American countries.
 31% of respondents across Latin American countries stated to be using VPN regularly, which means that you can safely target such locations right after you cover Indonesia and/or other countries (India and the UAE).